pascalmichaillat/business-cycles/README.md

 ## Software

 The lecture slides were produced on a Mac (macOS Monterey 12.2.1) with the MacTeX-2021 distribution.
 The LaTeX files should be compiled with pdfTeX.
 The graphics were produced with Keynote (version 11.2).

-## Bibliographic Information

-The bibliographic information for the 10 papers covered by the lecture slides is contained in LaTeX bibiography file `bibliography.bib`.

 ## Author